florianorgeret/project_01/README.md

 <!-- badges: end -->

-The goal of this repository (**project_01**) is to make of small example on how to make a project reproducible.
+The goal of this repository (**project_01**) is to make of small example on how to make a r project reproducible.

 In order to reproduce what I’m about to show, you can download the repository by clicking on the green `< > Code` button, at the top of the